Research Software Engineers: Career Entry Points and Training Gaps

 In 2012, the lack of a professional role for software developers in research came to a head, and a breakout session in the 2012 Collaborations Workshop \cite{baxter} focused on common issues found by such software developers.
 The work done in this session and shortly thereafter created and defined the terms Research Software Engineer and Research Software Engineering, and began a movement that has now grown into a community with almost 10000 members globally, multiple annual conferences and workshops, at least 9 national and multinational associations and societies, and formal RSE groups and career paths in many universities and national laboratories.

-The authors of this article represent co-founders of the US Research Software Engineer Association (US-RSE) \cite{us-rse} and two of the largest RSE groups in the US, 32 RSEs at NCSA at the University of Illinois at Urbana-Champaign \cite{katz-1, katz-2}, and 18 RSEs at Princeton \cite{princeton-group}.
+The authors of this article represent co-founders of the US Research Software Engineer Association (US-RSE) \footnote{ \href{https://us-rse.org}{https://us-rse.org}} and two of the largest RSE groups in the US, 32 RSEs at NCSA at the University of Illinois at Urbana-Champaign \cite{katz-1, katz-2}, and 18 RSEs at Princeton \footnote{ \href{https://researchcomputing.princeton.edu/services/research-software-engineering/group-members}{https://researchcomputing.princeton.edu/services/research-software-engineering/group-members}}.
 These three activities have seen tremendous growth: US-RSE started in 2018 and now has almost 1300 members, the RSE team at NCSA Software Development team had 5 members in 2012 and now has 32, and the central RSE group at Princeton started in late 2016 with a single RSE and will grow to 28 full-time staff 2023 \cite{princeton-rse-expansion}.
 As leaders of these efforts, we also see a number of challenges, including a lack of general awareness of:

 \begin{itemize} \item RSEs and RSE issues from stakeholders outside the RSE community, including many university administrators, many research funders, and many research publishers. \item Possible RSE roles by potential RSEs, including secondary students, undergraduates in both computer science and other fields, and graduate students in computer science and in computation and data-focused disciplines \end{itemize}